 This theorem is new already in case $p = 1$ and we are still in the Banach space setting.
-In this case \eqref{Eqn=RangeOfPs} is void and we believe our theorem gives a satisfying answer to the question under which regularity properties a bound of Schur multipliers of divided differences can be found.
+In this case \eqref{Eqn=RangeOfPs} is void and our theorem gives sufficient regularity conditions to yield a bound on the norms of Schur multipliers of divided differences.
 In case $p \in (0,1)$ our result is to the knowledge of the authors the first noncommutative multilinear result of a Schur multiplier whose recipient space is a quasi-Banach $L^p$-space.
 However the question whether the restriction \eqref{Eqn=RangeOfPs} can be removed at the expense of having stronger Besov regularity assumptions on $f$ remains an open problem, see Section \ref{Sect=Discussion}.

 The techniques we use in this paper are largely inspired by the wavelet approach that is taken in \cite{McDonaldSukochev} (see also \cite{McDonaldWavelets}).
 The main novelty is a reduction theorem (Theorem \ref{Thm=InductiveStep}) that shows that the symbols appearing in Theorem \ref{Thm=MainIntro} for $n$ exponents split into two parts: (1) symbols that are $n-1$-th order divided differences and (2) a genuinely $n$-linear multiplier that is concentrated on a block diagonal.
 The first part can be estimated inductively and for the second part we carry out a wavelet analysis.
 It turns out that both parts can be controlled by the same homogeneous Besov norm, with the same exponents.
 This eventually results in Theorem \ref{Thm=MainIntro}.